 Photographs of H.R.H., Prince Basundhara of Nepal and D'Lynn

-See also Marriage to the Prince.- War in the Himalayas -Life in the Himalayas- Massacre in Palace -
+See also.- War in the Himalayas -Life in the Himalayas- Massacre in Palace -

 The troubled expressions in the photograph below reflect that they had just learned that the king of Nepal was secretly allowing the Red Chinese to build a road through Nepal that could potentially be used to invade Nepal and India, and indeed a few years later China did invade India through the Himalayas.

 D'Lynn had met the King in his palace, and had gone hunting with just the king and Prince Basundhara.
 D'Lynn was also personal friends with many members of the Royal Family, including Prince Basundhara's mother, brother, and sisters (see picture below).
 D'Lynn's parents also came to know Prince Basundhara and other members of the Royal Family well.

 THIS TEXT CONTINUES BELOW THE PHOTOGRAPHS.